unitcellhub/unitcellapp/README.md

 The Docker method acts as a more generalizable deployment mechanism.
 To use this option, first install [docker](https://www.docker.com/).
-Once installed, the current release of *UnitcellApp* can be pulled from [DockerHub](https://hub.docker.com/) by running
+Once installed, the current release of *UnitcellApp* can be pulled from Github's docker registry ghcr.io by running

 ```
-docker pull unitcellhub/unitcell:latest
+docker pull ghcr.io/unitcellhub/unitcell:latest
 ```

 If a custom docker image is desired, first clone the respository, make the desired modifications, and then run the following